MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/deployment-templates.md

 ### Data landing zone costs

-For the data landing zone, refer to the following cost calculation:
+For data landing zones, refer to the following cost calculation:

 - [Pricing calculator - data landing zone](https://azure.com/e/55cb6feafcc24cec8cfeb10486d54ab5)

-The cost can be further reduced by hosting the self-hosted integration runtime (SHIR) on-premises instead of hosting it on a virtual machine scale set.
+You can further reduce the cost by hosting the self-hosted integration runtime (SHIR) on-premises instead of hosting it on a virtual machine scale set.

 Keep in mind that the following services are not listed in the overview, because they're either unavailable in the official pricing calculator or the pricing calculator doesn't allow you to set the compute hours to 0: